enkidevs/curriculum/python/python-core/meet-python/python-versions.md

 ---

 ## Content

-In this course you'll be learning the modern version of Python called **Python 3**.
+Throughout this course, we will be working with the latest version of Python, known as Python 3.

-Python 3 is easier for beginners to understand and is updated frequently, so there are fewer bugs.
+Even though Python 3 is easier to understand and has fewer bugs, you might still see Python 2 code in some places.

-That being said, some programmers still use versions of Python 2.

-Since you might come across it on your learning journey, you should be aware that it exists!

-As an example of the difference between the two: in Python 3, text is printed as follows:
+There are minimal differences between the two versions.
+For instance, in Python 3, the text is printed as follows:

 ```python
 print('Python 3')
 ```

-And in older versions, text is printed like this:
+While in Python 2 and older versions:

 ```python
 print 'Python 2'
 ```

-Since the start of 2020, Python maintainers are no longer working on improvements to Python 2 and have advised everyone to switch over to Python 3.
+Python 2 is no longer updated or improved.
+Not only are all the current applications in Python 3, but the old ones are also being switched to the newer version.

 ---